 Pay an invoice

-- Follow the instructions at the bottom of each invoice to make a payment.
+- To make a payment, follow the instructions at the bottom of each invoice.

 Invoice payment not showing as paid

-If you have already paid your balance, and the Google service is still suspended:
+If you’ve already paid your balance, and the Google service is still suspended:

-- Check to see if the payment has been deducted from your bank account.
-Depending upon how you paid, it can take a few days for your payment to be processed.
+- Confirm that the payment is deducted from your bank account.
+Depending on your payment method, it can take up to a few days for your payment to be processed.

 - Check that there aren't other outstanding invoices.

-- If your payment has left your bank account, and you have no other outstanding invoices, email firstname.lastname@example.org and provide:
+- If your payment has left your bank account, and you have no other outstanding invoices, send an email to firstname.lastname@example.org and provide the following information:

-- The name of the Google product for which service has been suspended
+- The name of the Google service that's still suspended.

-To establish proof of payment for wire transfers, you’ll need to provide a bank confirmation showing:
+To establish proof of payment for wire transfers, you need to provide a bank confirmation showing:

 - Payer's name

-- Payment effective date (This cannot be a date in the future.)
+- Payment effective date (must be a past date)